 - Best Luxury Hotel: Hotel Adlon Kempinski

 Don’t forget to also take a look at Airbnb.
-They have many accommodation options available in Berlin, and many of them are cheaper than your average hotel.
-Click here to get $40 off your next booking with Airbnb.
+They have many nice accommodation options available in Berlin, and many of them are cheaper than your average hotel.
+For recommendations check out our list of the best Airbnbs in Berlin.

 Tours You Might Enjoy